Plutonomicon/plutarch-plutus/docs/GUIDE.md

 pdata :: Term s PData -> Term s (PAsData PData)
 ```

+To remove boilerplate uses of `pfromData` a new class has been added that tries to implicitly convert from `PIsData a => Term s (PAsData a)` to `Term s a` when using
+`hrecField` (or the overloaded record dot) or `pfield`.
+This will not break instances where `pfromData` is used explicitly.
+It is important to note that there are
+cases where GHC is not able to figure out the instance to remove the `PAsData`, in those cases the usage remains the same, i.e. just add a `pfromData`.
+This can also be
+avoided by adding a type signature.

 ### PDataSum & PDataRecord
 Plutarch sum and product types are represented using `PDataSum` and `PDataRecord` respectively.
 These types are crucial to the [`PIsDataRepr`](#pisdatarepr) machinery.